gusgoos/Multiagentes/Presentacion_draft_Final/README.md

 - [Newtonsoft.Json-for-Unity](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM): A JSON serialization library for Unity.
 To install, follow these steps:
     1. Open the Unity Package Manager (Window -> Package Manager).
+    2. Add a new extension by package name
-    2. Enter `com.unity.nuget.newtonsoft-json` as the package name.
+    3. Enter `com.unity.nuget.newtonsoft-json` as the package name.
-    3. Enter `3.2.1` as the version (or the latest available version).
+    4. Enter `3.2.1` as the version (or the latest available version).
-    4. Click the "Add" button to install the package.
+    5. Click the "Add" button to install the package.

 Make sure to follow the provided link for more detailed installation instructions for Newtonsoft.Json-for-Unity.